Commission on Health and Safety and Workers' Compensation

 The Commission on Health and Safety and Workers’ Compensation

-OAKLAND — The Commission on Health and Safety and Workers' Compensation (CHSWC) is pleased to announce the May 2017 Safe Jobs for Youth Month information campaign.
-This public information campaign is supported by the California Partnership for Young Worker Health and Safety, sponsored by CHSWC, and coordinated by the University of California Berkeley Labor Occupational Health Program (LOHP).
-The objective of the information campaign is to educate youth and inform employers, parents and the community about workplace health and safety to help prevent teen workplace injuries.
-The campaign is designed to help better prepare youth as they seek summer employment opportunities.
-As part of this year’s campaign, a webinar will also be held on May 16th to walk participants through activities they can use to better prepare youth to work safely, know their rights and responsibilities, and know how to speak up effectively when problems arise at work.
+Safe Jobs for Youth Month is supported by the California Partnership for Young Worker Health and Safety, sponsored by CHSWC, and coordinated by the University of California Berkeley Labor Occupational Health Program (LOHP).
+The objective of the campaign is to educate youth and inform employers, parents and the community about workplace health and safety to help prevent teen workplace injuries.
+The campaign is scheduled to help better prepare youth as they seek or begin summer employment opportunities.
+Activities and resources include a poster contest, a social media photo contest, fact sheets, and trainings on safety topics, including sexual harassment on the job.

-To address teen worker injuries in California, the California Partnership for Young Worker Health and Safety brings together key representatives from government agencies and statewide organizations that are involved with California youth employment and education issues or that can otherwise play a role in educating and protecting young workers.
+To raise awareness about teen worker safety in California, the California Partnership for Young Worker Health and Safety brings together key representatives from government agencies and statewide organizations involved with California youth employment and education issues or that can otherwise play a role in educating and protecting young workers.

 CHSWC is charged with examining the health and safety and workers’ compensation systems in California and recommending administrative or legislative modifications to improve their operation.
 The Commission was established to conduct a continuing examination of the workers’ compensation system and of the state’s activities to prevent industrial injuries and occupational illnesses and to examine those programs in other states.

-Information about the California Partnership for Young Worker Health and Safety, Safe Jobs for Youth Month, May 2017, and the webinar are available by contacting CHSWC, or at www.youngworkers.org, or by calling Diane Bush at LOHP at (510) 643-2424 or Héctor W. Flores at the Labor Occupational Safety and Health Program (LOSH) at (310) 794-5992.
+Information about the California Partnership for Young Worker Health and Safety, Safe Jobs for Youth Month, May 2018, is available by contacting CHSWC, or at http://youngworkers.org/safe-jobs-month/, or by calling Diane Bush at LOHP at (510) 643-2424 or Héctor W. Flores at the Labor Occupational Safety and Health Program (LOSH) at (310) 794-5992.

 Information about CHSWC is available at www.dir.ca.gov/chswc.
 Information may also be obtained by writing to CHSWC at 1515 Clay Street, 17th floor, Oakland, CA 94612; by calling (510) 622-3959; by faxing a request to 510-286-0499; or by sending an email to firstname.lastname@example.org.